Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 - Note: Kelce's stats vs. Steelers date back to 2016.

-- This week Kelce will face the NFL's ninth-ranked pass defense (233.9 yards allowed per game).
+- The 233.9 passing yards the Steelers allow per game makes them the NFL's ninth-ranked pass defense this season.

 - The Steelers have allowed 24 touchdowns through the air (1.4 per game).
-They are eighth in the NFL in that category.
+They are eighth in the league in that category.

 Recent Performances

-- In last week's outing against the Broncos, Kelce totaled 34 yards on four receptions while scoring one touchdown.
+- In last week's matchup with the Broncos, Kelce hauled in four passes for 34 yards and scored one touchdown.

-- Kelce's nine catches (12 targets) have netted him 59 yards (19.7 ypg) and two touchdowns during his last three games.
+- Over his last three outings, Kelce has nine catches (on 12 targets) for 59 yards and two touchdowns, averaging 19.7 yards per game.

 Kelce's Kansas City Teammates